Fraud Blocker

 Yes.
 Mind-Care offers telehealth appointments across Australia, allowing individuals to access psychology, psychiatry and other mental health services online without needing to travel to a clinic.
 This can be particularly helpful for people living in regional or remote areas.

 A telehealth appointment is similar to attending a session in person.
-At the scheduled time, you will connect with your clinician through a secure video link.
+At the scheduled time, you will connect with your clinician via a secure video link or by phone, if preferred.

 During your appointment, your clinician may: